navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

    ZeroNetX Updater updating ZeroNet.

 One significant advantage is that applications shipped with ZeroNetX support several identity providers.
-For example, clicking the “Select Username” button in ZeroMailX shows a list of five identity providers.
-On the other hand, ZeroMail (shipped with ZeroNet) only natively supports “zeroid.bit.”
+For example, clicking the **Select Username** button in ZeroMailX shows a list of five identity providers.
+On the other hand, `ZeroMail <#id24>`_ (shipped with ZeroNet) only natively supports “zeroid.bit.”

 .. figure:: images/image147.png
    :width: 800